 In Turkey, automobile owners have to take out a compulsory motor third-party liability insurance (the “MTPL”), which covers the bodily and property damage that may be inflicted by an automobile on third parties, and the legal liability that falls on the owner of the vehicle.
 If the owner fails to take an MTPL for the relevant insurance amounts, the vehicle subject to the insurance requirement will be disqualified and not be allowed in traffic.
 The MTPL does not cover certain liabilities, such as damages to the goods in transit in the vehicle.

 Automobile owners may also voluntarily take out additional insurance (kasko policies) to cover additional risks.
-As a result of the advancements in the autonomous vehicles technologies and widespread use of such vehicles, we expect the voluntary insurance policies offered by insurance companies to cover damages caused by or in relation to traffic accidents that autonomous vehicles are involved.
+As a result of the advancements in the autonomous vehicles technologies and widespread use of such vehicles, we expect the voluntary insurance policies offered by insurance companies to cover damages caused by, or in relation to, traffic accidents in which autonomous vehicles are involved.
 These policies would need to cover various cybersecurity threats to which the autonomous vehicles may be exposed.

 Use and operation of autonomous vehicles may inevitably require the processing of a wide range of personal data, from identity information to biometric data.